aarifhsn/laravel-career-path/barta-2/README.md

 # Barta

 Barta is a web application template built with Laravel.
 It provides essential features for user management, including login, registration, and profile management.
-Users can update their profile information, change their bio, and set their avatar.
+Users can update their profile information, change their bio.
+Users also can create posts, edit profiles, and interact with others.

 ## Features

 -   **User Authentication**: Secure login and registration functionality.
+Authorization for actions (post editing, deleting, etc.)
--   **Profile Management**: View and edit user profile information.
+-   **Profile Management**: View and edit user profile information, Post creation and editing
 -   **Bio Update**: Users can update their bio from the profile page.
 -   **Avatar Management**: Set and display avatars sourced from GitHub or a default image.